Introduction to Configuration Tasks

 -

-Configuring reusable items for use in settings: business partners, credentials, and schedule specifications.
-See Defining Reusable Items for Use in Settings.
+Defining reusable items for use in settings: business partners, credentials, and schedule specifications.

 -